ZhengWeiLim/ZhengWeiLim.github.io/index.md

 <!-- ## Zheng Wei Lim -->

 I am a PhD student at the **The University of Melbourne**, where I develop computational methods for cross-cultural translation.
-My current research involves topics relating to **multilinguality**, **psycholinguistics** and **interpretability**.
+I have also worked on topics relating to **multilinguality**, **psycholinguistics** and **interpretability**.

 My long-term research interests include:
  - understanding how model architecture, training data and algorithms impose learning biases on language models, and their limitations in representing broader language phenomena
- - developing approaches that help large-scale models navigate varying goals and conflicts, specifically creating controllable mechanisms that drive convergent or divergent model behaviour across time, domains, languages and modalities.
+ - developing approaches that help large-scale models navigate varying goals and conflicts, specifically creating controllable mechanisms that drive convergent or adaptable behaviour across time, domains, languages and modalities.

 I am jointly advised by [Ekaterina Vylomova](http://kat.academy/), [Charles Kemp](https://www.charleskemp.com/) and [Trevor Cohn](https://trevorcohn.github.io/).
 In 2024, I was a student researcher at **Google Research Australia**.